Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Introduction

 \section{Introduction}

-Game theory provides a framework to understand decision making in strategic situations where multiple agents aim to optimize their individual, yet interdependent, objective functions.
-The notion of Nash equilibrium (NE) in non-cooperative games characterizes desirable and stable solutions to the games, which subsequently can be used to predict the agents' individual strategies and payoffs.
-A NE is a joint action from which no agent has an incentive to unilaterally deviate.
-Indeed, non-cooperative games have been extensively studied to address various engineering problems in different areas, such as communication networks, electricity markets, power systems, flow control, and crowdsourcing \cite{zhan12,dyan16,Alpcan2005, BasharSG, Scutaricdma}.
-Hence, developing efficient NE seeking algorithms has drawn increasing attention in recent years.
-In this paper, based on the distributed gradient play approach, we develop a discrete-time algorithm to find a NE in a non-cooperative game played over time-varying directed communication networks.
+Game theory presents a systematic approach to comprehending decision-making in strategic situations involving multiple agents striving to optimize their individual, yet interdependent, objectives.
+Non-cooperative games, in particular, have received considerable attention across various engineering domains such as wireless networks \cite{zhan12}, electricity markets \cite{BasharSG}, power systems \cite{Scutaricdma}, sensor networks \cite{GadjovTCSN2023,Stankovic_TAC_2012}, and crowdsourcing \cite{wiopt23}.
+The Nash equilibrium (NE) concept plays a crucial role in identifying stable and desirable solutions, representing a joint action from which no agent has an incentive to unilaterally deviate.
+Consequently, developing efficient NE-seeking algorithms has become increasingly imperative.

-In classical non-cooperative complete information game theory, the payoff of each agent is determined by its own actions and the observations of the other agents' actions.
-Thus, a large body of existing work, using best-response or gradient-based schemes, requires each agent to know the competitors’ actions to search for a NE \cite{Yu2017,Belgioioso2018,Yi2019}.
-However, this full-decision information assumption is impractical in many engineering systems \cite{Salehisadaghiani2014}, for example, the Nash-Cournot competition \cite{Bimpikis2019}.
-Recently, there has been extensive research conducted on fully distributed algorithms, which rely on local information only (i.e., the partial-decision information setting \cite{Belgioioso2019}), to compute NE.
-However, most of the proposed algorithms are built upon the (projected) gradient and consensus dynamics approaches, in both continuous time \cite{Ye2017,Gadjov2019} and discrete time \cite{Koshal2012,Tatiana2020}.
-Also, they are based on the information available to the agents and need certain properties of the agents' cost functions, such as convexity, strong monotonicity, and Lipschitz continuity.
+In non-cooperative games, each agent's payoff is determined by its actions and the actions of other agents.
+The existing body of work, utilizing best-response or gradient-based methods, requires each agent to possess complete information regarding the actions of its competitors to search for NE \cite{Belgioioso2018,Yi_Pavel_splitting_2019}.
+However, this assumption of full-decision information is often impractical in real-world engineering systems \cite{Salehisadaghiani2014}, as seen in the Nash-Cournot competition \cite{Bimpikis2019}.
+Recent research has thus shifted focus towards fully distributed algorithms that rely solely on local information to compute the NE (i.e., partial-decision information setting \cite{GadjovTCSN2023}).These algorithms are predominantly built upon projected gradient approaches and consensus dynamics, and exist in both continuous-time \cite{Ye_Hu_Consensus_TAC_2017,Gadjov2019} and discrete-time \cite{Koshal2012,Tatiana2020,Nguyen2023AccGame,Salehisadaghiani_Wei_Pavel_AUT_2019,Tatiana2018,Tatarenko2021,Bianchi2020NashES,Bianchi_2021} forms.